 The following picture shows how it is calculated.

-As you can see, while calculating the future value for the daily compounding interest with same investment, the result is a bit higher than with monthly compounding or yearly compounding.
+As you can see, while calculating the future value for the daily compounding interest with the same investment, the result is a bit higher than with monthly compounding or yearly compounding.
 This is because the 5% interest rate adds interest to the initial investment each day.
 For monthly or yearly compounding it adds for each month and year respectively.

-Excel fv Formula For Calculating Compound Interest
+Excel FV Function for Calculating Compound Interest

 FV(rate, nper, pmt, [pv], [type])